enoobis/ConwayGoLG/README.md

 You can customize the size of the grid and the initial state of the game by changing the values of the `GRID_SIZE` and `create_grid()` variables in the `main.py` file.

 ## Credits

-This implementation was created by [Your Name].
 It's based on the [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) cellular automaton, which was invented by John Horton Conway in 1970.

 ## License